What are tokens and why do I need them?

 Tokens take a piece of information from the Campaignion system and allow you to display it in a supporter email, counter bar or an email to target.
 In order for you to be able to add a piece of information using a token, it has to already be stored either in Campaignion itself (for target data) or in the user's session.

 This means that when you want to use supporter data, you must have first stored that data in the session.
 Simply put this means that the user has to enter this information and click on a submit button.
-So you can't use tokens until the second page of your action and onward.
+So you can only use tokens from the second page of your action and onward.
 They won't work on landing pages.